 Creating and Selling Your Own NFTs

 You can create and sell your own NFT.
 As explained, this can be for almost any kind of digital asset: music files, digital art, or just photo files.
-Here’s how it’s done.
+You are interested in making money or even flipping NFs.
+Here’s how you make money on NFTs.

 1. Invest in crypto

-The first thing you’re going to need to make and sell your own NFT is to invest in some cryptocurrency.
+The first thing you’re going to need to make and sell NFTs is to invest in some cryptocurrency.
+You can also trade NFTS.
 NFTs got their start on the Ethereum platform (Eth).
 There are some other NFT platforms available, but for the sake of our example, we’ll use Ethereum.
 You’re going to need some crypto because any platform you choose to make your NFT, including Eth, will charge you fees for the service, payable in — you guessed it — crypto.

 In case you’re not familiar with the processing of buying crypto, here are the steps: